node-migrator-bot/Transitive/doc/api/boot.md

 ####  Assets:

-Transitive makes your compiled views and liveRenders available to the browser using [browserify](https://github.com/substack/node-browserify).
+Transitive makes your compiled templates and LiveRenders available to the browser using [browserify](https://github.com/substack/node-browserify).

 ### Initialize Server